TheDongLab/VizIt/docs/install/index.md

-# Install the BrainDataPortal
+# Install the VizIt
-This document will guide you through the process of installing the BrainDataPortal.
+This document will guide you through the process of installing the VizIt.
-Follow the steps to set up your development environment and get BrainDataPortal running locally or in the cloud.
+Follow the steps to set up your development environment and get VizIt running locally or in the cloud.

 ## 1. Prerequisites
 Before you begin, ensure you have the following installed on your system: